denini08/old/index.md

 * MSc.
 Student in Computer Science at Federal University of Pernambuco (Recife, PE) 2020-2022
 * BSc. in Information Systems at University of Pernambuco (Caruaru, PE) 2016-2019

-If you want to chat with me, start a possible partnership or other matter, send me a message:
+If you wanna talk to me, perhaps discuss a partnership or anything else, send me a message:

 ### Contact
 - [Github](https://github.com/denini08/)